 - The exemption criteria related to storage and production facilities has resulted in facilities located in distribution systems being treated differently from those connected to a transmission pipeline.
-It has resulted in facilities, such as Camden Production Facility and Newcastle Gas Storage Facility, being exempt from reporting. - The storage facility exemption has resulted, to date, in two storage facilities, both of which have sizable storage, being exempt from reporting requirements.
-These facilities are the Silver Springs Storage Facility and the Newcastle Gas Storage Facility.25 - The transmission pipeline exemption to date does not appear to have been used and the policy rationale for such an exemption is not clear.
+It has resulted in facilities such as Camden Production Facility and Newcastle Gas Storage Facility, being exempt from reporting. - The storage facility exemption has resulted, to date, in two storage facilities, both of which have sizable storage, being exempt from reporting requirements.
+These facilities are the Silver Springs Storage Facility and the Newcastle Gas Storage Facility. - The transmission pipeline exemption to date does not appear to have been used and the policy rationale for such an exemption is not clear.

-Given the information gaps and asymmetries that have arisen in relation to the current exemption framework, the exemption provisions should be simplified.
-Therefore, the draft rule replaces the existing exemption provisions with a minimum reporting threshold based on nameplate capacity ratings.
+Given the information gaps and asymmetries that have arisen in relation to the current exemption framework, the exemption provisions need to be simplified.
+Therefore, the final rule replaces the existing exemption provisions with a minimum reporting threshold (10 TJ/day) based on nameplate capacity ratings.

-Simplifying the exemption criteria in this manner would mean that all transmission pipelines, production and storage facilities that exceed the minimum reporting threshold would be captured by the reporting framework regardless of whether they are connected to a transmission or distribution pipeline, or to a production or demand zone.
+Simplifying the exemption criteria in this manner will mean that all transmission pipelines and production and storage facilities that exceed the minimum reporting threshold will be captured by the reporting framework regardless of whether they are